 wait until late in the Hunt when the Fox is working

-- 1.9 The posting of "spots" (or reports about fox activity)
+- 1.9 The dissemination, posting, or use of "spots" (i.e. reports about Fox activity

 - 1.10 A valid QSO is defined as the exchange of: